-Google My Business (GMB) Posts were rolled out by Google in 2017, and since then there has been a plethora of ‘How to Use Google My Business Posts’ content written and published across the internet.
+Google Business Profile (formerly known as Google My Business) Posts were rolled out by Google in 2017, and since then there has been a plethora of ‘How to Use Google Posts’ content written and published across the internet.

 Whether you’re a multi-location business, a chain, or a single-location store, we’re here to spill the beans on GMB Posts and help you make the most of this opportunity to gain eyeballs, clicks, and customers!

-Google My Business Posts are social feed-like updates, mostly created and controlled by the business, that generally contain an image/video, text and link.
+Google My Business Posts (shortened to Google Posts) are social feed-like updates, mostly created and controlled by the business, that generally contain an image/video, text and link.
 They can be used to promote offers, advise customers about Covid-19 updates, highlight products and events, and much more.

-What does Google tell us about Google My Business Posts?
+What does Google tell us about Google Posts?